-1. Importance for water quality monitoring in Irrigation
+1. Importance of water quality monitoring in Irrigation

-At the begin of 1950, Thailand is one of agricultural country with population less than 10 million.
+At the begin of 1950, Thailand is defined to be the agricultural country with population less than 10 million.
 On this condition, most of the people make there living in farming and agriculture.
-Under the economic development plane 1 to plane 10 of Thai Government.
-Thailand has transformed from agricultural to agro-industrial as a new industrial country.
-This economic explansion has created very large need on water consumption for industrial and domestic usage.
+Under the economic development plane 1 to plane 10 of Thai Government, Thailand has transformed from agricultural to agro-industrial as a new industrial country.
+This economic explansion has created very large need on water consumption for agriculture, industrial and domestic usage.
 Irrigation systems has also developed to a point with new intensive cropping which utilizes a lot of water.